-My daughter was among those who went to college during the recession years.
-She has since earned her master’s degree, is living on her own and working full-time.
+My daughter was among the generation who was in college during the recession years.
+She has since earned her master’s degree, and is planning her wedding.

 The stories of our budget-minded situations include my single / divorced parent days, and what happened after my husband lost his job.
-But most of the Monroe on a Budget chatter focuses on what my readers can do to get through their own tight financial circumstances.
+But most of the Monroe on a Budget chatter focuses on what my readers can do to get through their own tight financial situation, regardless of the circumstances.

 Monroe on a Budget is a family finance blog for Monroe County, Mich., which is in the metro Detroit area.

 It launched in January 2007 as part of the BlogsMonroe network hosted by The Monroe News.
-Monroe on a Budget is now a multimedia project with a weekly newspaper column; a monthly parenting column; various social media accounts; and the public speaking appointments I have given in the Monroe, Downriver and Toledo areas.
+Monroe on a Budget is now a multimedia project with a weekly newspaper column; an active social media presence; and public speaking appointments I have given in the Monroe, Downriver and Toledo areas.

-The concept is how families can stretch household budgets and find the resources to take care of everyday expenses.
+The focus is is how families can stretch household budgets and find the resources to take care of everyday expenses.
 This includes groceries, college expenses, back to school and housing costs.
-The original target audience was the working and middle-class families in the median income brackets of $45,000 to $70,000 for Monroe County, Mich.
+The original target demographic was working and middle-class families in the median income brackets of $45,000 to $70,000 for Monroe County, Mich.
 I’ve since expanded the conversations to include content aimed at the working poor and food stamp families.